Holy Family University Distinguished Writers Series Enters Third Year Featuring Acclaimed Novelist - NewsBreak

 Inclusive Play: Teamwork On and Off the Playground

-More and more communities are recognizing the importance of accessible, inclusive play for children of all abilities, including one community in Montgomery Township that brought in General Recreation experts to help plan a vibrant, inclusive playground.
-General Recreation in Newtown Square (but also with a Trappe location) worked with Christopher...
+More and more communities are recognizing the importance of accessible, inclusive play for children of all abilities, including one community in Montgomery Township PA that brought in General Recreation experts to help them plan a vibrant, inclusive playground.
+General Recreation in Newtown Square worked with Christopher Green, Senior Landscape Architect...

+Phoenixville Content Creator Started Sharing His Insights on Street Designs and Development on TikTok

+Nathan AllebachPhoto byAllebach Communications.
+Nathan Allebach, a Phoenixville native, started sharing his insights about zoning, street design, and development on TikTok, and people are listening to what he has to say, writes Lauren Fisher for the online blog of the non-profit Strong Towns.

 Firstrust Bank Execs, Having Conquered Mount Kilimanjaro, Return with New Outlooks, Deep Friendships, and Professional Takeaways

-Note: Editor’s Note: WHYY News is committed to telling stories about Philly’s fight to curb gun violence, and the reporting can be traumatic